 Salmon with Citrus Glaze

 We eat salmon once a week so I’m always looking for new and easy ways to dress it up.
-The flavor combination of the glaze is pretty classic and works beautifully with salmon to brighten it up without overwhelming it.
+The flavor combination of the tangy glaze is pretty classic and works beautifully with salmon to kick it up without overwhelming it.

-The recipe is very simple.
+The recipe is simple.
 Simmer the glaze ingredients until slightly syrupy.
-Brush some on the salmon fillets, sprinkled with salt and pepper.
-Add some chopped green onions.
-Roast.
-Drizzle on the remaining glaze and add optional garnishes such as toasted sesame seeds or chopped parsley.
+Brush it on the salmon fillets and bake.
+Then drizzle on the remaining glaze and add optional garnishes.
 That’s it.

 - Use any combination of citrus – orange, lime, lemon or even grapefruit.